mytechnotalent/dc540-0x00004/README.md

 Z noticed the security cameras and immediately begin searching for a way to patch into them and hijack the footage to play an infinite loop to the Dark Eyes security team monitoring the cameras.
 After three hours, Z was able to compromise the cameras and the team began Reverse Engineering the `1337бэкдор.uf2` firmware.

-After 52 hours, the Harvinator was able to crack it!
+After 77 straight hours, the Harvinator was able to crack it!
 Immediately the gate opened and the team proceeded to Sector 42 to begin their recon.

-One of the guards did notice them and Bets was able to snap his neck within 1.35 seconds so that he made no sound or alert to the facility.
+One of the guards did notice them and Bets was able to snap his neck within 1.337 seconds so that he made no sound or alert to the facility.

 Upon arriving in Sector 42, they noticed another Raspberry Pi Pico microcontroller to which was connected to a monitor which read "Human System Overlord".
 After inspection the team figured out it was an industrial control system which controlled an alarm, lights and oxygen levels in Sector 42.